cschladetsch/GPT-Startup-Scripts/Readme.md

 * `>` to speak with a `bash` terminal
 * `c>` to speak with a *C++* compiler (generally gcc)
 * `p>` to speak with a *Python interpreter* (generally 3.8)
-* `h>` to speak with a *HP48 calculuator* (under construction)'*'
+* `h>` to speak with a *HP48 calculuator* (under construction) [1]

-'*' The calculator is a work in progress but seems to be going well.
+[1] The calculator is a work in progress but seems to be going well.
 Obviosuly there are no OOTB graphing systems, but I am working around that.

 ## Unity 22.x